sami-haq99/sami-haq99.github.io/_projects_cs/igem.md

 title: "Biohub 2.0"
 collection: projects_cs
 permalink: /projects/cs/igem
-excerpt: "This project is for the International Genetically Engineered Machine (**iGEM**) Competition (Software Track), and won the **medal prize**.
+excerpt: "This project is for the International Genetically Engineered Machine (**iGEM**) Competition (Software Track), and won the **gold medal**.
 We built a website called Biohub v2.0 to provide a synthetic biology community.
 We provided an efficient search engine for Biobricks (DNA sequences), a BioBrick scoring system, and a pertinent forum to promote idea sharing.
 It is also a flexible plugin system which allows users to develop new functions and integrated them into the platform."
 start_date: Dec.
 2016
 end_date: Nov.
 2017
 date: Nov.
 2017
 selected: true
 ---

-This project is for the International Genetically Engineered Machine (**iGEM**) Competition (Software Track), and won the **medal prize**.
+This project is for the International Genetically Engineered Machine (**iGEM**) Competition (Software Track), and won the **gold medal**.

 We built a website called Biohub v2.0 to provide a synthetic biology community.
 We provided an efficient search engine for Biobricks (DNA sequences), a BioBrick scoring system, and a pertinent forum to promote idea sharing.
 It is also a flexible plugin system which allows users to develop new functions and integrated them into the platform.